Frequently Asked Questions

 AABC uses the same form for its regular season and tournament rosters.
 The difference between the two is that teams are allowed to add three "pick-up" players for tournament play from other AABC registered teams in their league who did not qualify for AABC tournament play themselves.

 AABC regular season rosters (#5 above) can be extended online to include any pick-up players (max of 3).
-A new copy of the team's AABC roster must be presented at the paperwork meeting held just prior to the start of each AABC tournament, with the drafted players added, and their signatures and that of their parent/guardian.
+A new copy of the team's AABC roster must be presented at the tournament paperwork meeting held just prior to the start of each AABC tournament, with the drafted players added.

 Pick-up players are drafted immediately following the awarding of berths.
 The league conducts a draft, either at a tournament draft meeting or by email, in a prescribed order based on the results of regular season play.
-Unlike the NFL draft, the best record drafts first.
+Unlike the draft by the major league sports, the best record drafts first.

-Once a team is designated online as having won and accepted a tournamemt berth, its AABC tournament roster will be available online.
-Teams can then use enytb.com to add its drafted players to its tournament roster and print from the web.
-Teams then need only to obtain the signatures of the drafted players and their parents.
+Once a team is designated online as having won and accepted a tournament berth, its AABC tournament roster will be made available online.
+ENYTB will conduct a draft add each team's drafted players to its respective tournament roster.
+Once this is done, the member team can print the final product from the website.

 (7) PONY regular season rosters (for ALL teams that register for PONY sanctioning).